workos-inc/python-django-directory-sync-example/README.md

-# python-django-dsync-example
+# python-django-directory-sync-example
-A basic Django app that uses the [WorkOS Python SDK](https://github.com/workos-inc/workos-python) to support Directory Sync (DSync).
+A basic Django app that uses the [WorkOS Python SDK](https://github.com/workos-inc/workos-python) to support Directory Sync.

 ## Prerequisites
 - Python 3.6+

+## Directory Sync Setup with WorkOS
-- Completion of the [Create a New Directory Connection](https://workos.com/docs/directory-sync/guide/create-new-directory-connection) step in the WorkOS Directory Sync guide.
+First, follow the [Create a New Directory Connection](https://workos.com/docs/directory-sync/guide/create-new-directory-connection) step in the WorkOS Directory Sync guide.

+If you get stuck, please reach out to us at support@workos.com so we can help.

 ## Django Project Setup

+### Clone Directory

 1. In your CLI, navigate to the directory into which you want to clone this git repo.
    ```bash